nextapps-de/xone/README.md

 ---

-### Announcement Xone v1.0.0
+### Announcement Xone v0.7.0

 Xone will get some major changes.
 This was required to open capabilities for upcoming features we are working now like __Xone Native__.

 ##### v0.7.0

 - Support for Web Components
-- Support for HTML5 Templates
+- Support for Web Templates
 - Support for Native Filesystem
 - Implements Web Animation API
 - Virtual DOM Integration (Inferno)